EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Related Work

 \subsection{Overview of Knowledge editing methods}

-From the perspective of model architecture, the three paradigms introduced above can also be coarsely grouped into two families. \textbf{Parametric in-place editing methods} preserve the vanilla LLM architecture.
+From the perspective of model architecture, the three paradigms introduced above can also be coarsely grouped into two families. \textbf{In-Place Parametric Edits} methods preserve the vanilla LLM architecture.
 The locate-then-edit paradigm~\cite{meng2022locating,dai2025namet,li2024pmet,zhong2025react,zhang2024locate} identifies knowledge locations within LLMs and modifies targeted parameters through gradient-based or analytical solutions.
 PEFT methods~\cite{zhu2020modifying,han2024parameter,wang2024deepedit,gupta2025efficient} directly update model parameters via regularized gradient descent to achieve knowledge updates while constraining side effects~\cite{liu2025mitigating}.
-These approaches seamlessly integrate with existing deployment infrastructure without additional inference latency. \textbf{External-assisted editing methods} rely on auxiliary modules for knowledge modification.
+These approaches seamlessly integrate with existing deployment infrastructure without additional inference latency. \textbf{External-Assisted Edits} methods rely on auxiliary modules for knowledge modification.
 Meta-learning approaches~\cite{tan2023massive,hartvigsen2023aging,li2025reinforced} train hypernetworks to generate parameter updates, while memory-based methods~\cite{hartvigsen2023aging,zhang2024dafnet,chen2024lifelong} encode knowledge in external modules that the LLM retrieves during inference.
 Despite their superior performance in balancing reliability and locality, external methods introduce deployment complexity.
-Given these trade-offs, our work advances parametric in-place editing for lifelong knowledge editing scenarios.
+Given these trade-offs, our work advances In-Place Parametric Edits with a focus on more realistic lifelong knowledge editing scenarios.